ProctorU/guides/style/ruby/README.md

     assert response['message'].include?('must be a valid email') # on error: expect false to be truthy
     ```

+- Use the negative variations of Capybara matchers if you are testing that an element or selector is not present.
+  Using the positive form of these matchers will always make Capybara wait
+  the default matcher timeout time, and this includes using these with `assert_not`.

+    ```ruby

+    # good

+    assert page.has_no_content?('Submit') # immediately executes if 'Submit' is not found

+    # bad

+    assert_not page.has_content?('Submit') # always waits the default Capybara timeout time
+    ```

 ### System Tests

 ##### Organization